FunAndHelpfulDragon/python-Functions/docs/source/Modules/Ui.rst

     :param textVar: (Optional) The text variable to use instead of text.
 Defaults to None
     :param frame: (Optional) The frame to apply the button to.
 Defaults to None
     :param sticky: (Optional) The sides to stick to ("north", "east", "south", "west").
 Defaults to "nesw"
     :param callbackArgs: (Optional) value to send to the function on callback.
-Defaults to True
+Defaults to None
     :param rowspan: (Optional) How many rows does it take up.
 Defaults to 1
     :param columnspan: (Optional) How many columns does it take up.
 Defaults to 1
+    :param image: (Optional) The image to add onto the button.
+Defaults to None
     :type text: str
     :type callback: function
     :type row: int